 LEGISLATION: LET THE GOOD TIMES ROLL!

 Ah, the legislation session.
 That always livens things up, and this year is no exception.
 The 2011 Session started Jan.
 12 and ends April 11, and is always jam-packed with legislation that affects the horse industry (for legislation affecting the other aspects of the Maryland equestrian community, click on the category “Legislative Information” on the right side of your screen).

 In what should be absolutely no surprise to the horse industry, the movement has begun to divert the few crumbs racing is receiving from slots.

 This is particularly painful because it was the horse industry which initiated the campaign for slots upon the premise that race tracks, which are purveyors of gambling, should be allowed to offer diversified gambling products by adding slots in addition to horse racing to gamblers.
-It took years to overcome the opposition to slots (the opposition was grounded in the theory that Maryland should not allow gambling, even though we already had gambling in the form of racetracks and in the State Lotto).
+It took years to overcome the opposition to slots (the opposition was grounded in the theory that Maryland should not allow gambling, even though we already had gambling in the form of racetracks, the State Lotto and people buying and searching for professional horse racing tips).
 After the State Constitution was amended to allow slots, the racing industry was relegated to a bit player, with the lion’s share of the revenue to be handed out for other, albeit worthy, programs, and with the opportunity for slots parlors at locations other than racetracks.

 The Cassandras have long predicted that the horse industry was going to have to aggressively protect our few minor slot crumbs from voracious legislators who had little to no regard for the horse industry.
 Montgomery County Democratic Delegates Ben Kramer and Luis R.S.
 Simmons are sure to be the first of many who will attempt to seize the horse industry’s sliver of the slots pie.